15800 SW UPPER BOONES FERRY ROAD, SUITE 300,

 You’re not alone.
 Many pets are at an increased risk of anesthesia complications due to age, breed or illness.

 The good news is you still have options using an anesthesia specialist.
-We are fortunate in the Portland metro area to have a boarded veterinary anesthesiologist to help.
-She has pursed extensive specialty training in anesthesia for pets with medical conditions.
-The board-certified anesthesiologist will focus her expertise on helping to create the safest conditions possible for your pet so they can undergo anesthesia and have their necessary procedure, which will increase their quality of life.
+We are fortunate to work with a boarded veterinary anesthesiologist to help.
+They have pursued extensive specialty training in anesthesia for pets with medical conditions.
+The board-certified anesthesiologist will focus their expertise on helping to create the safest conditions possible for your pet so they can undergo anesthesia and have their necessary procedure, which will increase their quality of life.

 The veterinary anesthesiologists will put together a patient specific anesthesia plan for your pet.
 Older pets require lower drug doses, benefit from extra support and monitoring during and after anesthesia and need to get back to eating quickly.